DaveyJH/ci-portfolio-two/README.md

 Chrome DevTools
 [Coverage](https://developer.chrome.com/docs/devtools/coverage/)
 tab was used after searching for easy ways to check for unused CSS declarations.
-This allowed me to test all JavaScript was error free and being used.
+This allowed me to test all JavaScript was error-free and being used.
 There are a few untested lines in [email.js](https://github.com/DaveyJH/ci-portfolio-two/blob/main/assets/js/email.js#L24-L26) that I cannot work out how to test manually.
-Some of the CSS remains untested, mainly commment lines that help break up the styles into sections.
+Some of the CSS remains unused, mainly comment lines that help break up the styles into sections.
+The main CSS sheet could be separated a little more to reduce unused lines for the 'about' and 'rules' pages, but the other tests performed on those pages did not highlight a need to improve their performance.

 I am unable to test the third-party files so have omitted their results where possible.

 Index